replicatedhq/replicated-docs/docs/enterprise/snapshots-velero-cli-installing.md

   velero version
   ```

-  You might get an error message stating that there are no matches for the server version.
-This is fine, as long as you get a confirmation for the client version.
+  Using the `version` command, you can get an error message stating that there are no matches for the server version.
+This is acceptable, as long as you get a confirmation for the client version.
 After the Velero installation, you should see the server version also.

 ## Next Step